 &dhparameter), then any filters acting on Hostname will be ignored and the hit will be processed as if there was no filter.

 - Filters are account-level objects.
-If you edit a filter at the view level, you are also changing the filter at the account level.
-This means that any other views that use this filter will also be affected by your change.
+If you edit a filter at the view level, you are also changing the filter at the account level, and any other views that use the filter are also affected by the change.
 If you want to customize a single instance of an existing filter used by multiple views, create a new filter and apply it to that single view.